top of page

 3. Step-by-Step Activities By the Best Electrical Contractor in Dubai

-A. Zero kW Approval If the redesigned power load (200 kW) does not exceed the existing approved load, we apply for Zero kW Approval—a DEWA process where no additional load is required.
+Zero kW Approval - If the redesigned power load does not exceed the existing approved load, then apply for Zero kW Approval—a DEWA process where no additional load is required.

 Required Documents:

-• Existing DEWA approval (SLD, load schedule, layouts)
+• Existing DEWA approval (SLD & load schedule).

-Upon receipt of Detailed Design approval from Dewa, we can proceed with site modifications:
+Upon receipt of Zero kW approval from Dewa, we can proceed with site modifications:

 • Obtain shutdown approval from the landlord, as power will be turned off for all shops fed from respective SMDB during reconfiguration.